Galacca/GeniemRekry/README.md

 You can also create a new account by posting to /login/create/

+The *.http files also contain working access tokens and proper request structure.

 The heroku app might be sluggish with response times well over 200 ms.

 # Contact Info for Geniem Employers